ZainRizvi/ZainRizvi.github.io/_posts/2020-01-15-how-to-setup-a-free-custom-domain-email-address.md

 If you know of any other services which make a similar setup possible let me know and I'll add it to the list above!

-Did you find this useful?
+Did you find this post useful?
 I'd love to hear it!
 Drop a comment below or send me a message at my-first-name @ zainrizvi.io.